mihirjhadelhi/NewChatbot/README.md

 💻 Usage
 Using the Chatbot
 Natural Language Queries
-Type queries like: "Find me a 3 bedroom condo under $600k in Miami" The AI will extract filters and search automatically Filter Panel
+Type queries like: "Find me a 3 bedroom in Miami"
+The AI will extract filters and search automatically Filter Panel
 Click "Show Filters" to access the filter panel